rtm/cancelable-promise/README.md

 * A new flavor of promise which may be canceled when some other promise (the "canceler") resolves, with optional clean-up logic.

-* Cancelers are associated with promises at promise-creation time, by passing the canceler as a second parameter to the `Promise` constructor.
+* Cancelers which are associated with promises at promise-creation time, by passing the canceler as a second parameter to the `Promise` constructor.
 In other words, any promise has exactly zero or one cancelers which cannot be changed after creation.

-* A canceled promise is treated as rejected, with a special cancelation-related error object as its reason.
+* Canceled promises treated as rejected, with a special cancelation-related error object as its reason.

 ### Terminology